MughilganeshB/MughilganeshB/README.md

 - 👋 Hi, I’m @MughilganeshB
-- 👀 I’m interested in c languages
+- 👀 I’m interested in python languages
 - 🌱 I’m currently learning darq
 - 💞️ I’m looking to collaborate on google
 - 📫 How to reach me mughilganesh@gmail.com